Places to Go on a Date in NYC Parks: Winter

 Warm up with some hot chocolate and go ice skating at LeFrak Center.
 More information about the Prospect Park ice skating rink

 Grab lunch at the Bluestone Lakeside Cafe.
-The menu features fried zucchini sticks, burgers (including a veggie burger), West Indian chicken curry, and Spanish croquettes, as well as a variety of wines and beer.
+The menu features Israeli Couscous Bowls, grilled cheese sandwiches, burgers (including a veggie burger), chicken fingers, and roasted sweet potatoes, as well as a variety of wines and beer.
 More information about Bluestone Lakeside Cafe

 If you're venturing out into the park, head to Lookout Hill.
 This is the highest point in Prospect Park.
 From here, you can capture a panoramic view of Brooklyn.
 Stop by the Boathouse by the lake.
 It's the first urban-area Audubon center in the nation.
 Step back in time to the 1800s at Lefferts House, a Dutch farmhouse that's now a museum.
-Visit the park's newest residents—two red panda cubs and three little pigs—at the Prospect Park Zoo.
 Escape to a tropical paradise at the Brooklyn Botanical Garden's Tropical Pavilion, a recreation of a rainforest, complete with waterfalls.
 Admission to the garden is free on weekdays from December through February.
 More information about Prospect Park

 Snug Harbor Cultural Center & Botanical Garden, Staten Island

 There's so much to do and see at this cultural wonderland in Staten Island.
-Catch a show at the historic Music Hall, wander through a bamboo forest path at the New York Chinese Scholar's Garden, see how the garden's rarest and most beautiful parks grow at the Carl Grillo Glass House, and learn about the borough's amazing history at the Staten Island Museum.
+Stop for photos at this eye-catching allee, catch a show at the historic Music Hall, wander through a bamboo forest path at the New York Chinese Scholar's Garden, see how the garden's rarest and most beautiful plants grow at the Carl Grillo Glass House, and learn about the borough's amazing history at the Staten Island Museum.
 More information about Snug Harbor

 Bartow-Pell Mansion, Bronx & The Morris-Jumel Mansion, Manhattan